 Frequently Asked Questions

 If you have a question about Rise Women’s Legal Centre, please review the frequently asked questions below.
-If, after thoroughly reviewing the FAQ page, your question has not been answered, please email Rise at [email protected] and we will answer your question as soon as possible.
+If your question has not been answered, please email Rise at [email protected] and we will answer your question as soon as possible.

 I need help with a criminal defence/employment/immigration/civil litigation matter – can you help me?

-We’re very sorry, we can only accept files in the following areas of law:
+We’re very sorry, but at this time we can only accept files in the following areas of law:

 - family law